A truly unique wedding dress begins with a personal story.

 The Second Fitting

-These are the crucial steps; fitting the bust perfectly, determining length, making sure the straps are comfortable and finalizing the design details.
+These are the crucial steps for creating the best fit for this bride’s digitally printed wedding dress: fitting the bust perfectly, determining length, making sure the straps are comfortable, and finalizing the design details.
 Between fittings our bride stayed at The Burke View Inn with Joan Laplant.

 Fitting multiple bodice layers for the perfect fit.